EndPointCorp/end-point-blog/2015/02/10/updated-end-point-blog-stats-and-our.html.md

 Trying to explain the broad range and depth of our services can be challenging.
 Here are a few additional notes related to the pie chart:

-- Our [Liquid Galaxy](https://liquidgalaxy.endpoint.com/) work spans across the topics of Hardware &amp; Hosting, Cloud Systems, and Databases.
+- Our [Liquid Galaxy](https://liquidgalaxy.endpoint.com/) work spans across the topics of Hardware & Hosting, Cloud Systems, and Databases.
-- Our [Ecommerce](/ecommerce) services typically includes work in the topics of Backend &amp; Client Side Development, as well as Databases.
+- Our [Ecommerce](/ecommerce) services typically includes work in the topics of Backend & Client Side Development, as well as Databases.
-- Our development in mobile applications spans Backend &amp; Client Side Development.
+- Our development in mobile applications spans Backend & Client Side Development.

 All in all, I'm impressed that we've continued to maintain expertise in long-standing topics such as PostgreSQL and Interchange, but also haven't shied away from learning new technologies such as GIS as related to Liquid Galaxy and JavaScript frameworks.